kevinfukl/web_app/README.md

 User sign in and sign up

 # Command
+There are two folders: frontend and backend.
-cd frontend
+$ cd frontend
-npm start
+$ npm start

+$ cd backend
-cd backend -> node app
+$ node app

+Wait a few seconds for web loading